Error-331/code_tests/docs/bible/links.md

 Our Priority - September 6 (The main goal of a believer and the church is to preach the Gospel and save the lost - this should not be forgotten);

 True Peace - September 7 (But God's love came to us with a plan of peace that through the cross, we could have the peace of God and peace with God through trusting in our Lord Jesus);

+Worthy of Wages - September 8 (Preaching to the same people every week can be laborious and, at times, disheartening; Love and take care of those people who have the courage to spread the Gospel);